CodeWithNachi/docker-with-nachi/Concepts/L02WhatDoesaDockerPackage.md

 docker exec -w /usr/share/nginx/html mynginx ls
 ```
 ![listing the newly created file](/L02-E03-P01.png)
- * When we browse the page in incognito mode [http://localhost:8090/mypage.html](http://localhost:8090/mypage.html), we can observer that our newly created file is also server by nginx as a page.
-After all, this is something that we could expect from a nginx application
+ * When we browse the page in incognito mode [http://localhost:8090/mypage.html](http://localhost:8090/mypage.html), we can observe that our newly created file is also served by nginx as a page.
+After all, this is something that we could expect from an nginx application
  * From the experiment, it looks like docker container has a file system that we can also modify

 ## Experiment 04 (Moving to docker container prompt)
- * Till now we were running docker commands that executed related linux command in the container.
-Now lets open a interactive shell of the container with the command below
+ * Till now we were running docker commands that executed related linux commands in the container.
+Now lets open an interactive shell of the container with the command below
 ```bash
 docker exec -w /usr/share/nginx/html -it mynginx /bin/bash
 ```
- * On running the above command, we should observe that the prompt has change.
+ * On running the above command, we should observe that the prompt has changed.
 This is an interactive shell of the docker container.
  * We can run commands directly in the container now.
 Let's run `ls` command to see the list of files
 ```bash
 ls